krnese/AzureDeploy/ARM/lab-3.md

 Pay attention to the *settings* and *protectedSettings* for the extensions.
 We're using *reference* to return an object representing a resource runtime state, which helps us to retrieve the workspace Id for Log Analytics.
 Further, we are using *listKeys* which will return the workspace Key.
 This makes it easier to onboard, as we don't have to ask for these values using parameters, but simply rather ask for the name and resource group.
 To help identifying the virtual machine within Log Analytics, we are also using *resourceId*, which will return the unique identifier of an Azure resource.

+##### Provide the FQDN using Outputs

+Since your developers will interact with the VMs immediatly post deployment, you want to use the *outputs* section to reference the value of FQDN.

+Add the following to your template:

+    "outputs": {
+        "vmEndpoint": {
+            "type": "string",
+            "value": "[reference(concat(parameters('vmNameSuffix'), 'IP')).dnsSettings.fqdn]"
+        }
+    }

 ##### Deploy